Conn's, Inc. (CONN) CEO Norm Miller on Q3 2021 Results - Earnings Call Transcript

 Our credit spread for the third quarter was 6.4%, a 420 basis point increase from the credit spread of 2.2% last quarter.
 Credit segment loss before taxes improved to a loss of $2.7 million compared to a loss before taxes of $4.3 million for the same period last fiscal year.
 The year-over-year improvement is driven by a decline in the provision for bad debts, which reflects a stronger cash production rate, newer higher quality originations and the reduction in the portfolio balance as a result of higher cash and third-party sales.
 Finally, the third quarter tax rate was 41% compared to 24.8% for the same period last fiscal year.
 Year-over-year increase in the effective tax rate is driven by $1.7 million discreet tax expense recognized in the current period as a result of a reversal of a tax loss carry back that was recognized earlier this year.
 We expect to recognize a discreet tax benefit from the fourth quarter as a result of tax planning in connection with the CARES Act.

-So with this overview, Norm, Lee and I, are happy to take your answer your question.
+So, with this overview, Norm, Lee and I, are happy to take your answer your question.
 Operator, please open the call up to questions.

 Question-and-Answer Session